-The Supervisory Board has nine members of which six are elected and dismissed by the General Meeting and three are elected and dismissed by the Bank's employees in accordance with the Commercial Code.
+The Supervisory Board has nine members of which six are elected and dismissed by the General Meeting and three are elected and dismissed by the Bank's employees, election order of the Issuer approved by the Board of Directors and after consultation with trade unions.
 Members of the Supervisory Board exercise their functions personally.
-Members of the Supervisory Board are elected for a period of 3 years and may be re-elected.
-The Supervisory Board shall have a quorum if an absolute majority of all its members is present.
+Members of the Supervisory Board are elected for a period of 3 years.
+The Supervisory Board shall have a quorum if an absolute majority of all its members is present or otherwise participates (e.g. via telephone conference).
 The approval of an absolute majority of all members of the Supervisory Board is required for a resolution to be valid.
-In the event of a parity of votes, the Chairman shall cast the deciding vote.
-If the Chairman is not present, the Vice-Chairman shall cast the deciding vote in the event of a parity of votes.
-If all members so agree, the Supervisory Board may adopt resolutions at the Bank's registered office or elsewhere by any means of communication that enables all its members simultaneously to see and hear one another during the meeting (i.e. via videoconference) or in writing without holding a meeting (per rollam).
+In the event of a parity of votes, the presiding chairperson shall cast the deciding vote.
+The Chairman is represented by the Vice-Chairman in case of absence.
+If a majority of members so agree, the Supervisory Board may adopt resolutions at the Bank's registered office or elsewhere by any means of communication that enables all its members simultaneously to hear one another during the meeting (i.e. via telephone conference) or in writing without holding a meeting (per rollam).
 Those voting are regarded as present in such case.
 The Supervisory Board established the Remuneration Committee, which consists of two members of the Supervisory Board.
 Each year, the Remuneration Committee approves the principles for remuneration of members of the Board of Directors and also the respective amounts.